 Masters of City and Regional Planning Degree

-(entry to this degree only on completion of the Bachelor of City Planning Honours Degree)
+one year degree (entry to this degree only on completion of the Bachelor of City Planning Honours Degree)

 Regional Planning Theory: 20th century experience of regional planning and development and theoretical exploration of settlements and services; local economic development and landscape.